SENSAAS/sensaas-flex/README.md

 **Visualization:**

-You can use any molecular viewer.
-For instance, you can use PyMOL if installed to load the Target and the aligned Source(s):
+You can use any molecular viewer (eg: PyMOL) to display the superimposition of the aligned molecule(s) sensaas-1.sdf, sensaas-2.sdf and cat-repeats.sdf on the Target examples/P04035-7.sdf

-	pymol examples/P04035-7.sdf sensaas-1.sdf sensaas-2.sdf cat-repeats.sdf

 ## Run sensaasflex.py (flexible alignments)